Designing a Cottage in Ontario: What's Different About Rural Architecture

-The site comes first, even more than usual
+The site comes first

 Materiality and weather